-"Definitely don’t have blinders on of ‘I just want to work at Pixar’ or ‘I just want to work here’.
-Basically get as much experience as you can, anywhere you can and do the best possible job you can.
+"Definitely don’t have blinkers on of ‘I just want to work at Pixar’ or ‘I just want to work here’.
+Basically get as much experience as you can, anywhere you can, and do the best possible job you can.
 Ultimately you have to do the not-so-great jobs in order to get to the one you want.

 "Internships are great if you can get them.
-I literally would say, ‘look just let me pack a box or I’ll clean the toilets’ but just let me work on this machine that no-one has access to.
+I literally would say, ‘Look, I'll pack a box or I’ll clean the toilets’ but just let me work on this machine that no one has access to.
 Back then you could not get access to the software, but since that’s not as much of an issue now, it's more about getting an internship to work with someone in the industry that you respect.
-So when picking those internships you have to look at people and places and think ‘well, how can I learn?’.
+So when picking those internships you have to look at people and places and think, well, how can I learn?
 But also it really is about getting your foot in the door, also having a good attitude and not feeling like everything is too comfy.

 "I led internships at Pixar about three times and some of the danger of the interns coming in is that Pixar is a very cushy job.
 It's got a nice gym, great education and they make it very comfortable.
 But sometimes it gets a bit too comfortable for these new guys and I think there’s a danger in that.
 It’s not that they shouldn’t have fun but at the same time it's like, sink your work into your shot, not playing basketball for two hours.